LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 remain as is, for the most part, and should not be changed unless absolutely necessary.

-Sometimes a particular job will take longer to build and run than the default allotted time for jobs on a machine.
+For example, sometimes a particular job will take longer to build and run than the default allotted time for jobs on a machine.
 In this case, the time for the job can be adjusted in the job entry in the associated ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file.
 For example: